BOOKS ON ARCHITECTURE

 P. N. Pagliara, "Vitruvio, da testo a canone", Memoria dell’antico nell’arte italiana, 3, Turin, Einaudi, 1986, pp. 33-37.

 P. N. Pagliara, "Le De architectura de Vitruve édité par Fra Giocondo, à Venise en 1511", S. Deswarte-Rosa (ed.), Sebastiano Serlio à Lyon.
-Architecture et imprimerie, Lyon, Mémoire Active, 2004, pp. 348-354.
+Architecture et imprimerie, Lyon, Mémoire active, 2004, pp. 348-354.